Melaleuca virens: Description

 Melaleuca virens is a shrub growing to 3 m tall.
 Its leaves are arranged alternately and are 14-37 mm long, 1.8-5 mm wide, flat, elliptic to lance-shaped, sometimes slightly curved and taper to a sharp point.
 The side-veins are indistinct but the mid-vein and oil glands are visible on both surfaces.

 The flowers are a shade of yellow to greenish-yellow and are arranged in spikes on the ends of branches which continue to grow after flowering and also on the sides of the branches.
 The spikes are 30-50 mm in diameter and 40-60 mm long with 20 to 80 individual flowers.
 The petals are 2.7-4.9 mm long and fall off as the flower ages and there are 19-36 stamens in each flower, sometimes arranged in 5 groups.
 Flowering occurs from November to May and is followed by fruit which are woody capsules, 4.5-6 mm long.

 Taxonomy and naming

 Lime bottlebrush was first described in 1825 by John Sims from a specimen raised by seed in Fulham nursery.
 The description was published in Curtis's Botanical Magazine.
 In 1826 Sweet changed the name to Callistemon viridiflorus, publishing the change in Hortus Britannicus and in 2006, Lyndley Craven changed the name to Melaleuca virens.
-That name has been accepted by the World Checklist of Selected Plant Families but not by the Australian Plant Census.
+That name has been accepted by the Plants of the World Online but not by the Australian Plant Census.

 The specific epithet (virens) is from the Latin word viridis meaning “green” referring to the flower colour of this species.